blazerer/blazerer.github.io/index.md

  <i>
  <br>
  <b>Remote-Access-To-Car Demonstration</b><br>
- We integrated our navigation app with the telematics system, so that allowed our customers to have access to car's features (ignition, locks, etc.) via our app.
+ We integrated our navigation app with the telematics system, so that allowed our customers to have access to car's features (ignition, locks, etc.) via app.
- Was responsible for the design and development of server components and managed a team, which was working on these tasks.<br>
+ Was responsible for the design and development of server components via management of the team of 4 developers.<br>
- Here you can see <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about presentation from the conference with a part about our project:
+ Here you can see <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">post</a> about presentation from the conference with a part about our project:
 </i>
  <br>
  <br>